nemocrys/multilog/README.md

 ## Referencing

-If you use this code in your research please cite:
+If you use this code in your research, please cite our article:

-A. Enders-Seidlitz, J. Pal, and K. Dadzis 2022 Model experiments for Czochralski crystal growth processes using inductive and resistive heating. *IOP Conf.
-Ser.* **EPM 2021** (in press)
+A. Enders-Seidlitz, J. Pal, and K. Dadzis, Model experiments for Czochralski crystal growth processes using inductive and resistive heating. *IOP Conference Series: Materials Science and Engineering, Electromagnetic Processing of Materials (EPM 2021)*, 2022, In press.

 ## Acknowledgements